Liraz is an International SEO and Content Expert with over 13 years of experience.

 To the average modern person, Chaucer is probably only halfway intelligible – but you can at least pick your way through it without a separate language course or language translation.
 The Canterbury Tales was published in the middle of the 15th Century.
 Prior to that, English would have been unrecognisable to us modern folk.

-Just a few hundred years later, in Shakespeare’s time, English was still kind of odd-looking from a modern perspective, but had modernised to the point that you don’t really have trouble with the language in those plays – you have trouble with the references.
+Just a few hundred years later, in Shakespeare’s time, English was still kind of linguistic oddity from a modern perspective, but had modernised to the point that you don’t really have trouble with the language in those plays – you have trouble with the references.